QAFE$^2$: Quantum accelerated multiscale finite element analysis

 \section{Model problem: Antiplane shear}

-In multiscale finite element analysis, the constitutive response at each Gauss point of the macroscopic FE discretisation is determined by solving an associated microscopic representative volume element (RVE) problem.
+In multiscale finite element analysis, the constitutive response at each quadrature point of the macroscopic FE discretisation is determined by solving an associated microscopic RVE problem.
 The macroscopic strain is imposed as the average strain of the RVE, and the average stress of the RVE represents the homogenised macroscopic stress.
 For the purposes of exposition, we consider an inhomogeneous two-dimensional elastic solid undergoing antiplane shear.
 The proposed scheme applies broadly to general RVE problems.